Great training for Kilimanjaro, Everest Base Camp or the Yorkshire 3 Peaks Challenge!

 Trek Training in the Peak District.
 Photo by Frank Peters

-Our trek training walks in the Peak District are specially designed for those preparing for non-technical, overseas guided treks, in summer conditions, up mountains such as Kilimanjaro, the High Atlas Mountains, the Inca Trail to Machu Picchu, and Everest Base Camp.
+Our trek training walks in the Peak District, Lake District, and Yorkshire Dales are specially designed for those preparing for non-technical, overseas guided treks, in summer conditions, up mountains such as Kilimanjaro, the High Atlas Mountains, the Inca Trail to Machu Picchu, and Everest Base Camp.

 You might also find our Trek Training Advice useful.
 It includes our Top Ten Tips for training!

 The cost to join our open group trek training walks is £38 per person, per day.
 You will be in a small walking group of usually no more than six participants plus your friendly, professional guide.
 Dates are below.

 Starting from the village of Hope, the route will include Lose Hill, Back Tor, Nether Booth, Hope Cross, Ladybower Reservoir and Win Hill.
 Approx 11 miles/17.5km with approx 1,100 metres of ascent.

 From Castleton, the route will include Mam Tor, Edale, Grindslow Knoll, Grindsbrook Clough, and Hollins Cross.
 Approx 11 miles/17.5km with approx 1,100 metres of ascent.

 Ascent of Ingleborough from Ingleton plus an ascent of Twistleton Scars.
 About 12 miles/19km with approx 1060 metres of ascent.